The seedling phase is a very delicate stage of plant growth.

 They also have a shorter life span than LEDs, so you need to replace them more often.

 One of the best brands of fluorescent lights is HYDRO PLANET.
-Those T5 tubes come with a hanging 2-lamp fixture for a good price (check them here on Amazon).
+Those T5 tubes come with a hanging 2-lamp fixture for a good price.

 3. Full-Spectrum LED Grow Lights